JoseC07/MyStory/FlashStory-main/README.md

 # Project 1 - Flash Story

-Submitted by: Alex Lecusay
+Submitted by: Jose Caudillo

 SuperHero Projet is an app that introduces the Flash

-Time spent: 2 hours spent in total
+Time spent: 4 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [X] Users are able to see a customized app icon and launch screen
+- [ ] Users are able to see a customized app icon and launch screen
-- [X] Your app should work for any screen size and orientation using AutoLayout constraints
+- [ ] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [X] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
+  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
-- [X] Users are able to see at least 3 context items
+- [ ] Users are able to see at least 3 context items
-- [X] Users are able to tap into each context item and see detail view
+- [ ] Users are able to tap into each context item and see detail view
-- [X] Detail view contains information about each item (title, description, picture if applicable, etc.)
+- [ ] Detail view contains information about each item (title, description, picture if applicable, etc.)

 The following **optional** features are implemented: